If you're reading this article, you may have already completed your will. If not, check out our article about how to create a will in Quebec.

 What do I need to do after I update my will?

 When you update your online will, you still need to print and have your will signed correctly to make it legally-binding.
-If you purchased a notarial will, it will need to be notarized each time you make an update.
-Note that our Willful Notarial will plan only comes with the initial execution/registration by a notary.
-Once your will is updated and signed, your older will automatically becomes invalid, and you should destroy it.
+If you make a notarial will, it will need to be notarized each time you make an update.

 If you make your online will with Willful, we’ll walk you through these steps with clear, easy-to-follow instructions.